International-Data-Spaces-Association/idsa/README.md

 You can check the [IDS Reference Testbed repository](https://github.com/International-Data-Spaces-Association/IDS-testbed) for more information.

 ## 💊 Minimum Viable Data Space <a name="Minimum-Viable-Data-Space"></a>
 The Minimum Viable Data Space (MVDS) is a combination of IDS components to create a data space with just enough features to be used for secure and sovereign data exchange as specified by IDSA.
 It aims to facilitate the work of experimenters by shortening the implementation time (by avoiding lengthy details that would slow down the first release).
-MVDS allows them to start with a first working version (where secure and sovereign data exchange is granted), where the development team can iterate, identify and respond to the assumptions about the requirements of the data space.
+MVDS allows them to start with a first working version (where secure and sovereign data exchange is guaranteed), where the development team can iterate, identify and respond to the assumptions about the requirements of the data space.

 To start experimenting with a MVDS, you can start with the setup explained [on this page](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/minimum-viable-data-space/MVDS.md) of IDS Reference Testbed repository.

 ## ✍️ IDS Deployment Scenarios <a name="IDS-Deployment-Scenarios"></a>
 The [IDS Deployment Scenarios](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Scenarios) repository is a collection of deployment examples from various domains and use cases.
-It is  a library of information for IDS projects and can be used as a great source of inspiration, prior to your implementation process.
+It is a library of information for IDS projects and can be used as a great source of inspiration prior to your implementation process.

 If your IDS implementation is either on Pilot or Live stage, you are warmly invited to apply with your IDS Deployment Scenario via the [Data Space Radar form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).